How to integrate Botpress MCP with CrewAI

 Introduction

 This guide walks you through connecting Botpress to CrewAI using the Composio tool router.
-By the end, you'll have a working Botpress agent that can list all active conversations for my bot, show issues reported for a specific bot, delete a file from a bot workspace, get all tags used in bot files through natural language commands.
+By the end, you'll have a working Botpress agent that can list all active conversations for your bot, show issues reported for a specific bot, delete a file from a bot workspace through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Botpress account through Composio's Botpress MCP server.